|

 certainly have been forbidden).

-low-gravity planets (The Krotons); he saw Peruvian cities
+low-gravity planets (The Krotons); they saw Peruvian cities

 constructed by the Exxilons, as well as other examples of the 700

-Wonders of the Universe (Death to the Daleks); he visited
+Wonders of the Universe (Death to the Daleks); they visited

-lighthouses on Gallifrey (Horror of Fang Rock); he saw the
+lighthouses on Gallifrey (Horror of Fang Rock); they saw the

 architecture of Quasar Five, Riga, and the Sinian Empire (The

-Invasion of Time); he visited Heathrow Airport during the
+Invasion of Time); they visited Heathrow Airport during the

-rebuilding of Terminal 3 (Four to Doomsday); he studied the
+rebuilding of Terminal 3 (Four to Doomsday); they studied the

 works of Kroagnon, the so-called Great Architect, including Golden